-Like many other industries during this hectic year, the real estate and property management industry has been hit hard and shifted dramatically, due to the coronavirus pandemic.
-It has put extreme pressure on professionals in this field to deal with the effects of the crisis, support their clients, and plan for an overall new normal, both in the residential and commercial sectors.
+Like many other industries during this hectic year, the real estate and property management industry has been hit hard.
+It has shifted dramatically, due to the coronavirus pandemic.
+It has put extreme pressure on professionals in this field to deal with the effects of the crisis, support their clients, and plan for an overall new normal.
+This is in both the residential and commercial sectors.

 Supply and Demand

 The supply and demand for property have been completely altered this year, with the effects of the pandemic.
 Even before COVID-19, supply for property was already at an all-time low with a lack of new construction and high cost of materials, whereas demand was very high, especially with the Millennial generation.
 Soon enough, once COVID-19 hit, supply decreased even more, with supply chains having major delays.

 From the beginning of the pandemic, many feared that supply chains, and therefore construction and other projects, would be delayed…and they were right.
 Materials, equipment parts, landscaping, and other supplies are either in a shortage and/or simply cannot be delivered due to closed delivery companies and a diminished labor force.
 And as we know, when supply goes down, prices go up, causing money to be a little tight for companies.

 Looking at the market now, both supply and demand are beginning to inch up together, but trends are not looking to change, even after the crisis ends.
 Looking at the new supply and demand, real estate and property management have to change some policies and procedures to stay running.